rickmora98/Tableau/README.md

-# tableau-challenge

-This repository contains my solutions to Data Analytics Bootcamp Homework Assignment for week #18.<br>
+# Citibike Analytics (Tableau Demonstration)

-This assignment utilized Tableau to analyze and discover phenomena contained within data from New York City's citi bike program.
+This project utilized Tableau to analyze and discover phenomena contained within data from New York City's citi bike program.
 The data is publicly available in the form of large CSV files (some with over 3 million rows each) on their website.
 As each file contained only a single month's worth of trip information it was necessary to combine several together to uncover any meaningful information.
 This, however, presented several challenges: